 detailer working on your personal cars.

 As a rule, you need to understand that there really is a difference between retail products and commercial/professional grade products.
-Regardless of the industry you are dealing with, professional grade tools and products have not been "dumbed-down" like traditional retail, over-the-counter products have been in order to protect product manufacturers from the liability of stupid people. (yes I said it.
+Regardless of the industry you are dealing with, professional grade tools and products have not been "dumbed-down" like traditional retail, over-the-counter products in order to protect product manufacturers from the liability of stupid people. (yes I said it.
 Some people are a special kind of stupid and manufacturers must protect their asses and dumb-down products to the lowest common denominator of society)

 Marketing to an Ignorant Consumer